 About the Dictionary of Irish Biography

-The DIB outlines the lives at home and overseas of prominent men and women born in Ireland, north and south, and the noteworthy Irish careers of those born outside Ireland.
-Biographies range in length from 200 words to 15,000.
+The Dictionary of Irish Biography outlines the lives at home and overseas of prominent men and women born in Ireland, north and south, and the noteworthy Irish careers of those born outside Ireland.
+Biographies range in length from 100 words to 15,000.

-The Dictionary of Irish Biography: from the earliest times to the year 2002, edited by James McGuire and James Quinn, was published November 2009 by Cambridge University Press in nine volumes and online.
-Volumes X and XI of the DIB, comprising those who died 2003–2010, were subsequently published in 2018.
-These hard copy volumes feature over 9,600 lives compiled by 750 expert advisors and contributors.
+The Dictionary of Irish Biography: from the earliest times to the year 2002, edited by James McGuire and James Quinn, was published on 18 November 2009 by Cambridge University Press in nine volumes and online.
+Covering 9,700 lives in 9,014 articles, it was devised, researched, written and edited under the auspices of the Royal Irish Academy’s Dictionary of Irish Biography project.

 Volumes X and XI were published in 2018, and online supplements are published twice a year.